-This is the first ebook from a series that analyzes why the month end financial accounting close takes time.
-In this ebook, we set the stage by identifying the importance of the monthly financial close and discussing the key bottlenecks slowing the process.
-In subsequent ebooks, we will analyze each of the bottlenecks and suggest solutions.
+This is the first blog in a blog series that analyzes why the month end financial accounting close takes time.
+In this blog, we set the stage by identifying the importance of the monthly financial close and discussing the key bottlenecks slowing the process.
+In subsequent blogs, we will analyze each of the bottlenecks and suggest solutions.

 The month end close is an accounting process that ensures all financial transactions have been accounted for in the appropriate month.
 The month end closing process is required to fulfill the matching principle of accounting which requires expenses along with their associated revenue to be recorded and recognized in the same period.

 As an example, expenses paid out after the period they were incurred and the revenue received must be matched and recorded in the period.
 It is the accountant’s responsibility through the month end closing process to recognize the expense has not been recorded and accrue for it in the correct period.